alvst/homebridge-bearer-token-expiration-notification/README.md

 | `check_interval`        | When the the token is valid, this is the interval at which it will check again                                                                                                    | `300000`   | Milliseconds | Equivalent to 5 minutes     |
 | `check_interval_failed` | When the the token is Invalid, this is the interval at which it will check again.
 I recommend making this longer as the notification will be repeated until you update your token | `43200000` | Milliseconds | Equivalent to 12 hours      |
 | `debug`                 | Add additional logs useful for debugging to your homebridge console                                                                                                               | `false`    | Boolean      | Mainly useful for debugging |

+## Acknowledgements

+This repo was originally a fork from [aaronpearce/homebridge-motion-switch](https://github.com/aaronpearce/homebridge-motion-switch).